Bridge in a Gill, Cumbria. Oil on board by Martin Hill (Dundee)

 His largely impasto oil on board paintings explore human and animal form, still life studies and landscapes.
 His inspiration is drawn from classical and modern allegory, his painting ‘The Two Travellers and A Bear’, which bought him to my attention, is inspired by Aesop’s fable of the same name.
 Today, Martin Hill exhibits throughout Scotland, particularly in Edinburgh and Glasgow.
 He has already enjoyed several successful shows, notably at The Sutton Gallery, Edinburgh, and Roger Billcliffe Gallery, Glasgow.
 In his home town of Dundee he has a painting in both the private collection of the University of Dundee and Downfield South Church respectively.
 More recently, he has two paintings in the Royal Scottish Academy of Art and Architecture collection and two paintings in the RSA Open Exhibition.

 Bridge in a Gill.
-Original oil on canvas board, (measuring 40.5 x 51 cm unframed) by Martin Hill (Dundee.)
-This painting has been professionally framed and is ready to hang.
+Original oil on canvas board, (measuring 40.5 x 51 cm unframed) by Martin Hill.
+This painting has been professionally framed and is ready to hang. £750 plus shipping.
+Personal delivery is available for a small charge to cover my transport costs.
+It’s also possible to purchase this painting by interest free instalment payments.
+Any queries please telephone Debbie on 016973 21753 or text 07786 787880.
+Happy to help.